Bicausal optimal transport for SDEs with irregular coefficients: Introduction

 Given that the synchronous coupling attains the adapted Wasserstein distance, the problem of computing this distance reduces to that of simulating two one-dimensional SDEs, using the same noise for each, and applying (multilevel-)Monte Carlo methods.
 Such computational efficiency is not usually expected, even in the case of classical optimal transport, without some regularisation.
 Moreover, this distance provides a computationally efficient measure of model uncertainty for optimal stopping problems.

 The methods of proof in our paper are based on transformation and discretisation of SDEs.
-In the first case, for SDEs with discontinuous and exponentially growing drift, we introduce a transformation-based semi-implicit Euler--Maruyama scheme for which we prove strong convergence.
-We design this scheme such that it is stochastically monotone.
+In case \Cref{it:1}, for SDEs with discontinuous and exponentially growing drift, additionally satisfying a piecewise one-sided Lipschitz condition, we introduce a transformation-based semi-implicit Euler--Maruyama scheme for which we prove strong convergence.
+We use the transformation method developed in \citep{LeSz17} to handle the discontinuities, and combine it with a semi-implicit scheme to handle the super-linear growth.
+We design this numerical scheme such that it is stochastically monotone.
 For measures on $\R^n$ satisfying such a monotonicity condition, it is known that the well-studied Knothe--Rosenblatt rearrangement is an optimiser for the bicausal transport problem between them.
 Applying the strong convergence of the scheme and a stability result for bicausal optimal transport, we prove the optimality of the synchronous coupling.
-In the case of bounded and measurable drift, we apply the Zvonkin transformation to obtain SDEs with sufficiently regular coefficients, for which optimality results are already known.
+In case \Cref{it:2}, with bounded and measurable drift, we apply the Zvonkin transformation to obtain SDEs with sufficiently regular coefficients, for which optimality results are already known.
 We show that such a transformation preserves the optimality property of the synchronous coupling.
-The novel strong convergence result in the first case can be stated informally as follows:
+The novel strong convergence result in case \Cref{it:1} can be stated informally as follows:

-\begin{auxresult*} For the SDE \eqref{eq:sde} with drift $b$ that has exponential growth and satisfies mild piecewise continuity conditions, and with diffusion $\sigma$ that may be degenerate except at the points of discontinuity of $b$, \begin{itemize} \item there exists a unique strong solution with bounded moments of all orders; \item a transformation-based drift-implicit Euler--Maruyama scheme converges strongly; \item we provide convergence rates. \end{itemize} \end{auxresult*}
+\begin{auxresult*} For the SDE \eqref{eq:sde} with drift $b$ that has exponential growth and satisfies mild piecewise continuity conditions, and with diffusion $\sigma$ that may be degenerate except at the points of discontinuity of $b$, there exists a unique strong solution with bounded moments of all orders, and a transformation-based drift-implicit Euler--Maruyama scheme converges strongly with known rates. \end{auxresult*}